soumya99999/flask-react-template/README.md

   - **Note for Windows users:** You will need to use either [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) or Git Bash to run this command successfully.
 - Lint Check - `npm run lint`
 - Format Code - `npm run fmt`

+## Frontend Logging

+For frontend logging, we use **Datadog Logger** ([docs](https://docs.datadoghq.com/logs/log_collection/javascript/)) and **Datadog RUM** (Real User Monitoring) ([docs](https://docs.datadoghq.com/real_user_monitoring/browser/)).
+Both are critical for monitoring and observability.

+- **Datadog Logger**: Captures and forwards frontend logs to Datadog.
+See the [JavaScript log collection documentation](https://docs.datadoghq.com/logs/log_collection/javascript/) for setup and usage.
+- **Datadog RUM**: Automatically collects basic metrics (such as page views, errors, and performance data) and can also be used to send custom events for advanced monitoring.
+Refer to the [Browser RUM documentation](https://docs.datadoghq.com/real_user_monitoring/browser/) for more details.

+**Usage Notes:**

+- Both `console` and `Logger` methods are integrated to send logs to Datadog if logging is enabled.
+- Datadog RUM is set up to automatically collect essential metrics, but you can also use it to send custom events as needed for your application.

 ## Configuration